mjt91/mjt91.github.io/_posts/2026-07-14-eternal-skills-in-the-age-of-ai.md

 ### 1. Negotiating

 Most decisions get made under scarcity: time, money, attention, status, safety.
 AI removes information asymmetry — you can walk into a salary negotiation knowing the band, the comp ratios, the percentile you sit at.
 What it doesn't remove is **power asymmetry**.
 Two humans across a table, with different interests, trying to find a number that lets both walk away intact.
 That is still a human skill.

+Again, I asked a friend of mine, if he likes to negotiate (he was buying something of [Ebay Kleinanzeigen](https://www.kleinanzeigen.de/)) but he said no, he never does.
+It is really uncomfortable for him he said.
+And I get that, you get yourself in a position where you know the other one is thinking differently.
+Sometimes your intentions and value evaluations are the same, then it becomes easy.
+But most of the times not.
+I often come back thinking about my Professor at university teaching us about [Game Theory](https://en.wikipedia.org/wiki/Game_theory) and auctioning strategy.
+Looking for an equilibrium price (both parties are fine with how cheap/expensive the good is), is essentially negotiating.
+You can imagine this as a line with two initial positions on, one for the buyer one for the seller.
+You both start of with some idea of how much you want to pay for an item.
+Which differs from the idea the other party has in mind.
+You now try to move the needle over and get the other party to *come up *with a better price.
+You may do this over multiple rounds (noone knows how many rounds there are before someone jumps off and cancles the whole deal).

+TODO add this timeline chart thing for this evaluation thing.

+Also you may never find the equilibrium price (which is a hard condition, because it is not given that both parties have can arrive at the same valuation).
+All this makes this topic *reeeally interesting* at least for me at least😄.
+I sometimes find myself watching videos on youtube where people try to get a steal by negotiating on a flea market.
+I finally know why this is so facinating for me: **Negotiating is a deep human skill, that involves psychology, charisma, insights into human nature.**

+I want to finish this section with one of my favorite videos about Game Theory and Negotiating:
+TODO add the video about the genius about this game on television split or steal

 **2. Learning how to learn.** The half-life of any specific skill is shrinking.
 Three years ago, "knowing SQL" was a career.
 Today, knowing SQL is a checkbox on a job description that an LLM can produce in five seconds.
 The meta-skill — being able to **deconstruct an unfamiliar domain, find the load-bearing concepts, and build competency fast** — is what compounds.
 The skill is the skill of acquiring skills.